Jermaine Burton: Cincinnati Bengals

+2024 season

 Burton was selected by the Cincinnati Bengals in the third round, 80th overall, of the 2024 NFL draft.
 He recorded his first NFL catch in the Bengals' Week 2 game against Kansas City Chiefs, for 47 yards.
 The Bengals would go on to lose the game 26–25.
 In 14 total games for Cincinnati, Burton compiled 4 receptions for 107 scoreless yards.
 On January 3, 2025, it was announced that Burton would not be traveling with the team to Pittsburgh to play in their season finale against the Pittsburgh Steelers due to a coach's decision.

+2025 season

+On December 7, 2025, after not appearing in any of the Bengals' regular season games, Burton was suspended by the Bengals hours before their Week 14 game against the Buffalo Bills.
+A reason for suspension was not stated, and Burton was officially waived by the organization a day later.